-This guide dives into Belize’s nine most common amphibian species, plus
+This guide explores Belize’s nine most commonly encountered amphibian species, as well as:

 Let’s uncover the remarkable frogs and toads that call Belize home!